ga4gh/refget/docs/seqcol.md

 ["A","B","C"]
 ```

+The attribute endpoint MUST be functional for any attribute defined in the schema, *except those marked as transient or passthru*.
+The endpoint MAY respond to requests for attributes marked as *passthru*.
+The endpoint SHOULD NOT respond to requests for attributes marked as *transient*.
+For more information on transient and passthru attributes, see [Section 4](#4-extending-the-schema-schema-attribute-qualifiers).

 ##### Definition of `object_type`

 The `/list` and `/attribute` endpoints both use an `:object_type` path parameter.
 The `object_type` should always be the *singular* descriptor of objects provided by the server.
 In this version of the Sequence Collections specification, the `object_type` is always `collection`; so the only allowable endpoints would be `/list/collection` and `/attribute/collection/:attribute_name/:digest`.
 We call this `object_type` because future versions of the specification may allow retrieving lists or attributes of other types of objects.